mnot/I-D/structured-headers/draft.md

 --- abstract

 This document describes Structured Headers, a way of simplifying HTTP header field definition and parsing.
+It is intended for use by new HTTP header fields.

 --- note_Note_to_Readers